kevinwmiller/OCS/README.md

 ####ADDING COMPONENTS:

-If a component needs to be added to an object after creation you can do so my calling the addComponents function.
+If a component needs to be added to an object after creation you can do so my calling the assign function.

-	objManager.addComponents( Position(65, 45) );
+	objManager.assign( Position(65, 45) );

 Multiple components can be added at once.
 However, keep in mind that an object may only have one instance of each type of component for technical reasons.

 ####REMOVING COMPONENTS:

-To remove one or more components from an object, call the removeComponents function.
+To remove one or more components from an object, call the remove function.

-	objManager.removeComponents<Position, Velocity>(45);
+	objManager.remove<Position, Velocity>(45);

 ####DESTROYING AN OBJECT: